hashgraph/stablecoin-studio/sdk/README.md

 7. Run `npm run build` to build the SDK.
 8. Import and use the SDK.
 Or use one of the example projects under `/examples`

 # Quick Start
 ## Initialization

-Before using the SDK we need to execute the `Network.init` function and specifiy the network:
+Before using the SDK we need to execute the `Network.init` function and specify network details:

 Example
 ```Typescript